 The earliest examples of these early electronic devices date back to Victorian times from the 1890s onwards.
 Prior to electronic devices were hearing trumpets or horns or simply cupping a hand to the ear.

-Battery technology has improved the design and efficacy of hearing aids and they are now much more discreet and even the most powerful hearing aids, for profound hearing losses, can be considered small.
+Battery technology has improved the design and efficacy of hearing aids, making them much more discreet.
+Even the most powerful hearing aids, for profound hearing losses, can be considered small.

 Along with the advancement in hearing aid technology is the improvement in hearing care.
-We know more recently, the importance of treating hearing loss the same as any other medical ailment as it has such an impact on our overall well being.
-Especially our mental health and the stress untreated hearing loss puts on our cognitive load which can lead to all sorts of issues including dementia.
+The importance of treating hearing loss, like any other medical ailment, has such an impact on our overall well-being, especially our mental health and the stress untreated hearing loss puts on our cognitive load, which can lead to all sorts of issues, including dementia.

 What is a hearing aid?